-DEF PARTMENT SUMMARY OF FUNCTIONS 1.
+DEPARTMENT SUMMARY OF FUNCTIONS 1.
 Military Council To control and co-ordi= nate State activities and to oversee rural admnis= tration.
 2. Agricultre and Forestry To promote the agricul= tural and forestry po= tential of Transkei.
-3. Auditor-General To ensure regularity and accountability in the financial administration of public hodies and State Departments.
+3. Auditor-General To ensure regularity and accountability in the financial administration of public bodies and State Departments.
 4. Defence To defend the country against foreign agres= sion.
 5. Education To develop the intellec= tual, spiritual and phy= sical potential of the individual to the adva= ntage of the community and to administer educa= tion generally.

-DEPARTMENT SUMMARY OF FUNCTIONS 6.
-Finance To implement a sound financial, fiscal and monetary policy and also to control State finances and resources.
-Foreign Affairs and Information To promote Transkei's foreign interests.
-3. Health To render community health services and to control practitioners and hospitals.
-9. Interior To ensure that the status, citizen, rights and duties of the individual are protected.
-10. Justice To ensure an orderly community within the scope of the rele= vant enactments and legal pri= nciples. ll.
-Local Government and Land Tenure To ensure the orderly develop- ment of communities through sound local government and land tenure policies.
-12. Commerce, Industry and Tourism To promote the industrial, eco- nomic and tourism develop= ment of Transkei.
-13. Transkeian Police To maintain the internal security and law and order in Transkei.
-14. Posts and Tele= communications Provide postal, telecommunication and banking services and other methods of communication.
+ULTI ARTMENT SUMMARY OF FUNCTIONS 6, Finance To implement a sound financial, fiscal and monetary policy and also to control State finances and resources.
+7. Foreign Affairs and Information To promote Transkei's foreign interests.
+8. Health To render community health services and to control practitioners and hospitals.
+9. Interior To ensure that the status, citizen?, rights and duties of the individual are protec= ted.
+10. Justice To ensure an orderly community within the scope of the rele= vant enactments and legal pri= nciples.
+11. Local Government and Land Tenure To ensure the orderly develop= ment of communities through sound local government and land tenure policies.
+12. Commerce, Industry and Tourism To promote the industrial, eco= nomic and tourism develop= ment of Transkei.
+13. Transkeian Police To maintain the internal se= curity and law and order in Transkei.
+14. Posts and Tele= Provide postal, telecommunication and banking services and other methods of communication.
 15. Prisons To administer the Prisons' Servi in terms of the law.
 16. Public Service Commission To promote efficiency in the administration of the Public Service.
-17. Transport To administer transport matters.
+17 Transport To administer transport matters.

+DEPARTMENT

-DEPARTMENT SUMMARY OF FUNCTIONS To maintain public works and provide electricity.
-To further the social stability of the Transkeian people and administer pension laws.
-Manpower To implement the Government's manpower policy.
+SUMMARY OF FUNCTIONS

+18. Works and Energy To maintain public works and provide electricity.
+19. Welfare and Pensions To further the social stability of the Trans= keian people and ad= minister pension laws.